shrutimall123/ApnaRecipe/README.md

 4. **Recipe Upload**
 - Chefs can easily upload their recipes, complete with ingredients, step-by-step instructions, and appealing images.

-5. **Search and Filters**
-- Effortlessly find recipes based on ingredients, cuisine, or dietary preferences.
-Our intuitive search and filter options make recipe discovery a breeze.

 ## Usage